-The key finding from the investigation is the is a positve relationship between ESG score and was also found that ROA has a significant positive relationship with the WACC.
+The key finding from the investigation is the is a positve relationship between ESG score and WACC in Nordic companies.
+The association between these variables is statistically significant.
+It was also found that ROA has a significant positive relationship with the WACC.
 The association between ESG score and WACC was tested in earlier studies in different countries.
 These findings are in line with some of previous studies confirming that there is a positive relationship between these two variables.